The Fine Arts and Science

 physicists and chemists of the day knew of the changes in the fine

 arts and visa-versa.
-One might suggest that the turbulent times in both
+One might suggest that the tubulent times in both

 fields and in the society as a whole fed off of each other and hastened